Third jersey: City Connect

 In 2021, Nike and Major League Baseball introduced the City Connect series, in which teams unveil alternate uniforms that were a reflection of their community.
 In a break from recent trends of wearing only colored alternate tops whilst pairing them with either gray or white pants, some designs began incorporating similarly colored pants for the occasion, giving a full-color treatment from shoulders to feet.
+As of 2024, 28 of 30 MLB teams have City Connect uniform.
+The New York Yankees and Oakland Athletics are the only two teams without a City Connect uniform.